davidCrejenovschi/Tic.Tac.Toe/README.md

 ## 🛠️ Local Development Setup

-Follow these steps to configure the source code and build the project on your machine.
+Follow these steps to configure the source code and build the project on your machine using **Visual Studio Code**.

 ### 1. Clone the Repository
 Open your terminal and run: